Dataherald/dataherald/docs/api.update_database_connection.rst

       }
     }

-HTTP 400 code response (if the db connection fails it returns a 400 error)
+HTTP 400 code response (if the db connection fails it returns a 400 error), :doc:`here <api.error_codes>` you can find all the error codes

 .. code-block:: rst

     {
+      "error_code": "string",
+      "message": "string",
+      "description": "string",
+      "detail": {
+        "alias": "string",
+        "use_ssh": false,
-        "detail": "string"
+        "connection_uri": "string"
+      }
     }

 **Example 1**